Child Care Resource and Referral Agencies

 - Sound business practices

-Currently, Family Connections MT provides referral services.
 The goal of referral services is to provide a high quality, seamless referral program to families and the community regarding child care options, types of care available, fees, and the common child care business practices.
-Starting July 1, 2016, referral services will be provided by the CCR&R in each of the 7 regions.
+Referral services are provided by the CCR&R in each of the 7 regions.
 For more information, contact your local CCR&R.

 Child Care Resources provides distance learning to child care providers through ChildCareTraining.org.
 CCR&Rs in each region are available to provide support to providers completing online coursework through ChildCareTraining.org.
 Technical problems related to specific website concerns should be directed to ChildCareTraining.org.
 CCR&Rs have computers available to take an online course if needed.